The Look That Says "Of Course It Didn't Work"

 I know what my story holds.

 I know the way I think, the questions I ask, the patterns I name can help people feel less alone in their own messy inner worlds.
-I’ve seen it happen in the responses I get to these letters.
+I’ve seen it happen in my relationships and the responses I get to these Substack posts.
 The messages from people who say, “I thought I was the only one who felt that way.”

 I feel that as a responsibility paired with fear.

 The conversations I want to have aren’t the ones where I interview someone about their success story.
 They’re the ones where we sit in the middle of things together.
 Where uncertainty is welcome.
-Where we’re honest about what we don’t know yet.
+And where we’re honest about what we don’t know yet.

 I want to talk about what it’s like to build something when you’re not sure it will work.
 What it feels like to choose yourself when everyone’s watching.
 How you hold possibility and doubt simultaneously without collapsing into either one.